lukaspustina/wpscan-analyze/docs/wpscan-analyze.1.md

 : Prints version information.

+# EXIT STATUS

+If wpscan-analyze does not find any issue, then the exit status of the program is 0.
+The exit states 11, 12, and 13 signal that wpscan-analyze has encountered a vulnerability, an outdated element, or a processing failure, respectively.
+Any other exit status signals an error.

 # COPYRIGHT AND LICENSE

 Copyright (c) 2019 Lukas Pustina.
 Licensed under the MIT License.
 See *https://github.com/lukaspustina/wpscan-analyze/blob/master/LICENSE* for details.